Are Breast Implants a Good Option for You?

 • Implant rejection or extrusion risk - uncommon but still occurs

-• Repeat surgeries often needed for new implants/adjustments/removals
+• Repeat surgeries are often needed for new implants/adjustments/removals

 • Breast lift procedures are frequently required later to re-position implants